mallahyari/transonic/README.md

 ## Discussion and Contribution

-If you have any comment or feedback, please don't hesitate to use the Discussions section and open a new topic.
+If you have any comment or feedback, please don't hesitate to reach out directly or use the Discussions section and open a new topic.
 You can also reach out directly via [Linkedin](https://www.linkedin.com/in/mehdiallahyari/) or [Twitter](https://twitter.com/MehdiAllahyari).